movementkitchen/website/src/pages/movement-coaching/index.md

 After the initial assessment, we can create your unique coaching package where besides coaching you get access to resources and ongoing support.
 I usually work with people over a period of 12 - 16 months of weekly coaching and then move on to maintanance sessions 2-3 times a month or short catchups.
 The price of coaching packages ranges from £250 - £375 per month depending on the level of support.
 If booking individual sessions, my hourly rate is £90.

 If money is an issue, [please get in touch](mailto:ivana@movementkitchen.co.uk?subject=Scholarship).
-I offer a couple of subsidised coaching spots each quarter, providing a 40% discount on the usual coaching rates.
+I offer a couple of pay-what-you-can coaching spots each quarter.

 <video controls width="100%">
     <source src="session-snippet-3.mp4" type="video/mp4">